Sicilian Regional Assembly: Composition

 The Assembly is composed of seventy deputies elected by direct universal suffrage every five years by voters in Sicily.
 Until 2017, the members were 90.
 From 25 May 1947 to now there were XVII legislatures, initially for a period of four years, while in 1971 five years.
 For the first time the XIV^ legislature ended prematurely in 2008 due to the resignation of the President of the region, Salvatore Cuffaro.

-The actual electoral mechanism, which includes a barrier of 5% of the list, provide for the provincial colleges of 62 members plus the president-elect and a candidate for president most votes among the non-elect.
+The actual electoral mechanism, which includes a barrier of 5% of the list, provides for the provincial colleges of 62 members plus the president-elect and a candidate for president with the most votes among the non-elect.
 The remaining six seats are allocated to the majority share to reach 42 members.

 Electoral system

 From 1947 until 1996, the Sicilian Regional Assembly had 90 regional deputies elected with the proportional system on the basis of the nine provincial constituencies, while the president of the region and the assessors were elected by the deputies.
 In the 2001 election, the Sicilian regional presidency became a directly elected office, and the Tatarella Law was applied temporarily to elect 72 deputies from the provincial constituencies, while 18 came from the list of the elected president and one for the second classified among the president candidates, with the threshold at 4 percent.

 A new electoral law was adopted in 2005.
 This law created a mixed electoral system with the following parameters: